If you have a staircase facing the front door, you need to calm the incoming energy in order to create peaceful energy in your home

 - a grouping of crystals

-- specific pieces of furniture or big mirrors (note that mirrors should never face the entrance directly, as this pushes the energy away instead of drawing it into your home.)
+- one or two big size mirrors in prominent frames (note that mirrors should never face the entrance directly, as this pushes the energy away instead of drawing it into your home.)

 The staircase facing the front door presents a similar feng shui challenge to the direct alignment of the front door to the back door.
 In both cases, the Chi is forced to leave the space quickly without being given the opportunity to settle in and harmoniously nourish your home.